High Performance Computing Center North

 To find the path to your home directory, either run pwd just after logging in, or

 $ cd $ pwd /home/u/username $

-It is not generally possible to get more space on your AFS.
+It is not generally possible to get more space in your home directory.
 You should generally use project storage instead.
 If you need more of that, the PI in your project should apply for it.

-However, if you really need more space in your AFS home directory, have your PI contact email@example.com and include a very good explanation of what you need the extra space for.
+However, if you really need more space in your home directory, have your PI contact email@example.com and include a good explanation of what you need the extra space for.

 Project storage is where a project's members have the majority of their storage.
 It is applied for through SUPR, as a storage project.
 While storage projects needs to be applied for separately, they are usually linked to a compute project.

 Since batch jobs can create files in the project storage space without any Kerberos ticket or manipulations with permissions, this is where you should keep your data and run your batch jobs from.
 Moreover, it offers high performance when accessed from the nodes making it suitable for storage that are to be accessed from parallel jobs.